COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🧠 Reflection on Previous Cycle (Week 25)

 Week 25 was focused on resolving a critical RenderCV rendering bug caused by the `created_at` field polluting generated YAML files, and extending the resume data model with an awards section backed by 7 new pytest cases.
-On the review side, it was one of the heavier weeks — I reviewed five PRs spanning thumbnail uploads, empty state fixes, button renaming, frontend UI unification, and the Streamlit-to-Next.js migration cleanup.
+On the review side, it was one of the heavier weeks — I reviewed six PRs spanning thumbnail uploads, empty state fixes, button renaming, frontend UI unification, the Streamlit-to-Next.js migration cleanup, and a thumbnail bug fix.
 Overall, the week struck a good balance between shipping features and supporting the team through reviews, setting the stage for the final milestone 3 push and the completion of the capstone project.

 ---